If you think you or your child may have attention deficit hyperactivity disorder (ADHD), speak to a GP.

 - your symptoms cannot be explained by a mental health condition

 - your symptoms significantly affect your day-to-day life – for example, if you're underachieving at work or find intimate relationships difficult

 You may also be referred to a specialist if you had ADHD as a child or young person and your symptoms are now causing moderate or severe functional impairment.

-There are a number of different specialists you or your child may be referred to for a formal assessment, including:
+You or your child may be referred to 1 of the following types of specialist for a formal assessment:

 - a paediatrician – a specialist in children's health

 - an appropriately qualified healthcare professional with training and expertise in the diagnosis of ADHD

 Who you're referred to depends on your age and what's available in your local area.